Home Warranty Appliance Coverage: What's Covered and What's Not

 Keeping Your Appliance Coverage Valid: Maintenance Requirements

 Your home warranty coverage can be voided or your claim denied if an appliance breakdown is attributed to neglect or lack of proper maintenance.
-Here's what you need to do to stay protected:
+Across 2026 consumer guidance, lack of maintenance ranks as one of the top causes of denied claims, alongside pre-existing conditions, items not covered, and exceeded limits.

 Key Maintenance Practices by Appliance